slowtacocar/pieslide/Testing.md

 - Delete all images
 - Add some images and ensure the progress modal appears
 - View the preview on a couple of images and ensure the modal appears
-- Change the order of the images and refresh to ensure changes applied
+- Change the order of the images and ensure changes applied
-- Change the duration of the images and refresh to ensure changes applied
+- Change the duration of the images and ensure changes applied
 - Delete some images
 - Randomly manipulate the table and ensure changes applied
 #### Logo table